-The foot has a complex set of tendons, muscles, joints, and bones that enable it to work properly, as well as withstand walking, standing, and other everyday movements.
+The foot has a complex set of tendons, muscles, joints, and bones that enable it to work properly.
+Disruption of any of these parts can cause pain throughout the foot.

 An injury, such as a sprain or bone break, can occur in any part of the foot, including the top.